U-interrupt/uintr/doc/boot-rocket-journal.md

   - PLIC: aggregates and masks device interrupts and external interrupts.
   - CLINT: contains software interrupts and timer interrupts for CPU.
   - Debug: can be used to load data or instructions to memory or pull data from memory.
 - PeripheryBus: connects additional peripherals like the NIC and Block Device.
-- L2 Cache:

 ![](imgs/rocketchip-diagram.png)